Z3r0cks/Master_Thesis/thesis/main.typ

   This inconsistency can affect the network's ability to learn an accurate spatial representation of the floor.
 The reflections introduce variations that are not indicative of spatial changes, potentially leading to inaccuracies in the reconstructed spatial properties.

 #figure(image("images/implementation/floor/floor_illustration.png", width: 70%), caption: [Expected ground rendering (A).
 Every pixel in the rendered scene is perspective.
 The spatial view depends on the environment, which is also perspective.
 The ground is scattered in different distances from the viewpoint.
-This makes it difficult to measure similar distances to the original scene (B,  illustration by author).]) <fig:floor>
+This makes it difficult to measure similar distances to the original scene (B).]) <fig:floor>

 As mentioned is the perspective view as expected.
 Due the issue to recognize the correct location of the floor resp. the pixel of the floor, the distances from the pixels are not correct.
 As shown in @fig:floor the pixels are scattered. \

 The following illustrations depict various floor plans.
 The leftmost column presents an image from the scene in which point clouds are generated from an origin using the distance measurement algorithm that I have used.
-It is evident that in the first two examples, the floor is not recognized, except for the shadow of the box.
-Points outside the shadows are mostly located below the floor level, which is more clearly illustrated in the middle image, a plot created for better visualization.
+It is evident that in the first two examples, the original floor level is not recognized, except for the shadow of the box.
+Points outside the shadows are located below the floor level, which is more clearly illustrated in the middle image, a plot created for better visualization.
 The varied colors of the points indicate different distances for each point.
 When the colors of points within the shadow are similar to the surrounding colors, the floor is detected.
 The last column displays a graph representing multiple tests conducted in each scene.
 For these tests, 160 samples with 50 rays at different positions were used, as illustrated in @fig:floor_ex below.

-#figure(image("images/implementation/floor/graph_example.png", width: 80%), caption: [Left-handed: The illustration for the floor test shown in the graphs below.
-Each scene has 50 samples with 160 rays and different position.
-The graphs below represent the average of each 160 rays from each sample.
-The origin of each sample is the same.
-Therefore, the distance in the center is smaller than in the edge.
-A good result is illustrated in the right image. where the vertical axis represents the 160 rays and the horizontal axis represents the distance.]) <fig:floor_ex>
+#figure(image("images/implementation/floor/graph_example.png", width: 80%), caption: [Left image: Illustration for the floor test shown in the graphs below.
+In every scene are 50 samples taken from different positions.
+Each sample has 160 rays from the same origin.
+Right image: A good result of the graphs.
+Due the same origin of each sample, the distance of center of each graph should be smaller than the edges (exact at 1 meter).
+The vertical axis represents the 160 rays and the horizontal axis represents the distance.]) <fig:floor_ex>

 #let width = 120pt
 #let height = 100pt